Buy Art Prints Now

 The credit often goes to a disciple of Giotto, and people tend to attribute it to the same individual who completed the Crucifixion of Strasbourg.
 The medium that Giotto used to develop the painting is tempera and gold on a wooden panel.
-It was in 1335, approximately, during the early period of the Italian renaissance.
+It was in 1335, approximately, during the early period of the Italian renaissance, with the item in front of us here dated instead at circa 1320.
 Giotto developed a spectacular painting detailing his idea of the crucifixion.
 Remember, the accounts tend to differ from one artist to another, but most of their depictions have many similarities.
 One can compare different paintings of The Crucifixion across different stages of the Italian Renaissance and also into North European art as well.

 Giotto, an Italian painter and architect describes the crucifixion in his unique way.
 The artist attempts to recreate the powerful mood of this event but also to add his own creative ideas within the accepted narrative.
 He would draw on the original scripture, as well as other examples produced by related artists and then append his own stylistic techniques on top.
 The gold leaf paint was found right across his career and is perhaps one of the reasons for why many have attributed the Berlin Crucifixion to his hand.
 Giotto was entirely aware of all of the major themes of Christianity and was regularly commissioned to recreate various famous scenes from scripture for different projects all across Italy.
 His talents became very much in demand and his name alone was enough to acquire many high profile commissions.